 mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine Description

-The Phase 1 study of mRNA-1345 to evaluate the tolerability and reactogenicity of mRNA-1345 in younger adults, older adults, and children is ongoing.
+The Phase 1 study of mRNA-1345 to evaluate the tolerability and reactogenicity of mRNA-1345 in younger adults, older adults, and children are ongoing.
 All four cohorts of younger adults (ages 18-49 years) are fully enrolled.
-Dosing in the older adult cohort (ages 65-79 years) is ongoing.
-The age range of toddlers in this de-escalation Phase 1 study is 12-59 months.
+Dosing in the older adult cohort (65-79 years) is ongoing.
+In this de-escalation Phase 1 study, the age range of toddlers is 12-59 months.
 The Company shared the first interim analysis of the Phase 1 study of mRNA-1345, through 1-month post-vaccination, of the younger adult cohorts at its annual Vaccines Day on April 14, 2021.
 Results showed the vaccine candidate generated a geometric mean rise in neutralizing antibodies relative to a baseline of at least 11-fold.

 mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine Indication

 RSV is the leading cause of respiratory illness in young children.
-RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age.
+RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than one year.
 According to the U.S. Centers for Disease Control and Prevention, in the USA, RSV leads each year, on average, to approximately 58,000 hospitalizations among children younger than five years old, 177,000 hospitalizations among adults 65 years and older, and 14,000 deaths among adults 65 years and older.

 mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine News